 Some foreign influence laws are triggered by certain types of communications.
 For instance, under Kazakhstan's foreign influence law disseminating any information (unless for a commercial purpose) is a covered activity.
-In the U.S., FARA, which was originally designed as an anti-propaganda law, covers a broad range of communications, including acting as a "publicity agent" or "information service employee."
+In the US, FARA, which was originally designed as an anti-propaganda law, covers a broad range of communications, including acting as a "publicity agent" or "information service employee."
 In Australia, under FITS one must register if a person undertakes communications activity within Australia for the purpose of political or governmental influence on behalf of a foreign government or political party and it is not already apparent to the public the communication is for this purpose.
+Similarly in Canada under the Foreign Influence Transparency and Accountability Act, it is a registrable activity to communicate with the public in relation to a political or governmental process on behalf of a foreign government or political party.